-The Natchez Trace Parkway provides an opportunity to experience the historic landscape and cultures of early America.
-The park preserves a 444 mile area where early peoples traveled, American Indians established nations, early United States leaders extended their young republic, volunteer soldiers and American Indians defended their independence in the War of 1812, and brother eventually fought brother during the Civil War.
+Stories of the early-American continent and the early United States come to life on the Natchez Trace Parkway.
+The park provides an opportunity to experience those stories along the historic landscapes of early America.
+It preserves a 444 mile area where early peoples traveled, American Indians established nations, early United States leaders extended their young republic, volunteer U.S. soldiers and American Indians joined to defend their independence from the British in the War of 1812, and eventually, brother fought brother during the Civil War.

 Serious cyclists worldwide place the parkway on their “bucket list.”
 We are working with Adventure Cycling Association to develop a pilot program to improve the cycling experience on the parkway and to make it safer for both cyclists and motorists.
 Select specific topics from the list below to help make the most of your visit to the Natchez Trace Parkway.